Zoella-w/zoella-hexo-blog/hexo/source/_posts/30-HKU ECIC.md

 #### 3.2 Advantages compared with others

+On the one hand, with two years of front-end development practice in financial marketing at JD, I have gained a profound understanding of digital marketing strategies, and accumulated relevant knowledge in the financial sector.
+And during work, I've been using AI to better allocate our marketing resources for precise targeting.
+This has laid a foundation for my understanding of e-commerce.
+On the other hand, I'd like to say I am really ambitious, confident and determined.
+I hold the firm belief that I will achieve my career goal, and I'm willing to exert any effort required to make it a reality.
+These qualities help me persist in the face of challenges.
+In summary, I'm confident that my background and characteristics stand me out with other candidate for the ECIC program.
+I am excited about the opportunity to bring a unique perspective and valuable insights to the program.

 #### 3.3 Disadvantages

+Given my technical background, I've noticed that I sometimes focus too much on the technical details and overlook the business aspects behind a project.
+To address this, I've been actively working on broadening my perspective.
+For instance, I regularly discuss the motivations and goals of our requirements with my product manager colleagues.
+This helps me stay aligned with the overall direction of the project.

 #### 3.4 Career planning

+In the short term, I will work on developing financial internet products at a financial institution in Hong Kong.
+Following this role, I aim to transition into positions as a product manager through internal job rotations, gaining diverse skills and experiences.
+During this period, I intend to explore entrepreneurial ventures until they become profitable, and then scale them up.
+Looking ahead, my long-term goal is to establish my own company.
+Leveraging the knowledge and resources acquired from the ECIC program, I intend to run my own business, achieve my career ambitions, and contribute towards solving real-world problems.

 ### 4. Interpersonal relationship

 #### 4.1 How to handle members who are not actively participating?

+As a team leader, if I notice a member not actively participating, my first step would be to understand why.
+It could be unclear tasks, lack of interest, or external factors.
+Once I figure out the root cause, I would try to assist by assigning tasks that match their interests or skills and offering support.
+If the problem continues, I'd explore solutions within the team like redistributing tasks.
+If necessary, I would seek guidance from our project supervisor or professor.

 #### 4.2 Receive candidates with work experience or not?

+I believe both groups have their unique contributions.
+But based on the diagram and mission description on official website, it appears to have a preference for individuals with work experience.

+I found the age range of graduates is primarily between 26 to 35 years old, suggesting participants have some professional background.
+Also, The program is described as being designed for business executives, policy and decision makers, managers, and IT professionals, to furnish them with the latest insights on internet e-commerce.

+Therefore, while recent graduates could bring fresh academic perspectives, the program seems more suited for experienced professionals.

 ## II.
 E-commerce & Technology